-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023

-Section J: Regulations applicable to postgraduate qualifications .
-52 J1 Who these regulations apply to .
-52 J2 Declaring a postgraduate qualification intention .
-52 J3 Completing a declared postgraduate qualification .
-52 J4 Dissertations and Projects .
-53 J5 Classification .
-53 Section K: Award of qualifications .
-55 K1 Eligibility .
-55 K2 Eligibility by exceptional arrangements .
-56 K3 Name of qualification .
-56 K4 Date of award of your qualification .
-56 K5 Accepting an offer of a qualification .
-58 K6 Conferral of qualifications .
-58 K7 Rescinding qualifications .
-59 K8 Continuation of studies after award of a qualification .
-59 Section L: Ending your registration or enrolment .
-59 L1 Duration of registration as a student .
-59 L2 Lapse in Registration .
-60 L3 Your right to cancel registration and/or enrolment .
-60 L4 Your right to withdraw from your module or qualification .
-60 L5 Our right to end your registration and/or enrolment .
-61 L6 Effect of cancelled or lapsed registration .
-62 Glossary y of terms .
-63 Δlternati ve format 72
+H6 Reuse of credit from the Professional Diploma in Management .
+39 Section I: Regulations applicable to registered undergraduate qualifications .
+40 11 Who these regulations apply to .
+40 12 Registration .
+40 13 Enrolling on modules studied as part of your qualification .
+41 14 Qualification Stages, Study order and Progression .
+42 15 Time limits for completion of qualifications .
+45 16 Counting postgraduate credit towards a registered undergraduate qualification .
+47 17 Classification of Honours Degrees .
+47 18 Moving to a registered qualification from a declared qualification. .
+55 19 Counting Open University Microcredential credit towards a Registered Undergraduate Qualification .
+55 Section J: Regulations applicable to postgraduate qualifications .
+56 J1 Who these regulations apply to .
+56 J2 Declaring a postgraduate qualification intention .
+56 J3 Completing a declared postgraduate qualification .
+56 J4 Dissertations and Projects .
+58 J5 Classification .
+58 Section K: Award of qualifications .
+60 K1 Eligibility .
+60 K2 Eligibility by exceptional arrangements .
+61 K3 Name of qualification .
+61 K4 Date of award of your qualification .
+61 K5 Accepting an offer of a qualification .
+63 K6 Conferral of qualifications .
+63 K7 Rescinding qualifications .
+64 K8 Continuation of studies after award of a qualification .
+64 Section L: Ending your registration or enrolment .
+64 L1 Duration of registration as a Student .
+64 L2 Lapse in Registration .
+65 L3 Your right to cancel registration and/or enrolment .
+65